dcsil/klutch/product_research/user_research_process.md

 - Try to consolidate the feedback from the sessions and summarize the results.
 - Brainstorm ways about how the mockup can be improved
 - Create new action items
-- Add new action items created to your roadmap
+- Update roadmap based on these new action items